Refinitiv/refinitiv-ui/documents/src/pages/build-element/element-types.md

 dataElement.data = data;
 ```

-The `data` property must support being passed a data collection array, or, an instance of a [CollectionComposer](#).
+The `data` property must support being passed a data collection array and an instance of a [CollectionComposer](#).
 Passing an instance of a collection composer allows for the element state to be controlled externally by other elements.
 This is useful when the element is used inside of another component's shadow root.

 ### Config Elements